runtimeverification/kontrol/src/kontrol/kdist/foundry.md

 function allowCallsToAddress(address) external;
 ```

 Adds an account address to the whitelist.
-The execution of the modified Kontrol will stop when a call has been made to an address which is not in the whitelist.
+The execution of the modified KEVM will stop when a call has been made to an address which is not in the whitelist.

 ```k
     rule [foundry.allowCallsToAddress]: